jhmartin/PySpy/README.md

 You can download the latest release for your operating system [here](https://github.com/Eve-PySpy/PySpy/releases/latest).

-PySpy comes as a single-file executable both in Windows and macOS.
-On both platforms, you can run PySpy from any folder location you like.
+PySpy comes as a single-file executable.
+You can run PySpy from any folder location you like.

-On Linux, you can run PySpy like any other Python3 script.
-PySpy was developed on Python 3.6.5 but should run on any other Python3 version, so long as you install the required packages listed in [requirements.txt](https://github.com/Eve-PySpy/PySpy/blob/master/requirements.txt).

 If you want to build PySpy into an executable yourself, then the pyinstaller spec file is provided, you will likely need to provide the api-ms-core dlls that python requires. details of this can be found [here](https://github.com/pyinstaller/pyinstaller/issues/4047#issuecomment-460869714).
 You will know you need them if pyinstaller complains about missing them when run.

-**Note**: PySpy automatically checks for updates on launch and will notify you if a new version is available.

 ## Uninstalling PySpy

 Delete the PySpy executable and remove the following files manually:

 * **Windows**: PySpy saves preference and log files in a folder called  `PySpy` located at `%LocalAppData%`.
-* **macOS**: PySpy creates `pyspy.log` under `~/Library/Logs` and `pyspy.cfg` as well as `pyspy.pickle` under `~/Library/Preferences`.
-* **Linux**: PySpy creates `pyspy.log` under `~/Library/Logs` and `pyspy.cfg` as well as `pyspy.pickle` under `~/.config/pyspy`.

-## Future Features

-Below is a non-exhaustive list of additional features I plan to add to PySpy as and when the ESI and zKillboard APIs support them:

-* **Standings**: Only show characters that are non-blue, i.e. neutral or hostile.
-* **Highlight New Pilots**: Highlight any pilots that have entered system since last PySpy run.
-* **Improved GUI**: The current GUI is very basic and while it works, I do appreciate that it is not ideal for people who cannot use it on a second screen but actually have to overlay it on-top of their EVE client.

-Please feel free to add a [feature request](https://github.com/Eve-PySpy/PySpy/issues/new?template=pyspy-feature-request.md) for any improvements you would like to see in future releases.

-## Bug Reporting

-Despite extensive testing, you may encounter the odd bug.
-If so, please check if an existing [issue](https://github.com/WhiteRusssian/PySpy/issues) already describes your bug.
-If not, feel free to [create a new issue](https://github.com/WhiteRusssian/PySpy/issues/new?template=pyspy-bug-report.md) for your bug.

 ## Dependencies & Acknowledgements

 * PySpy is written in [Python 3](https://www.python.org/), licensed under [PSF's License Agreement](https://docs.python.org/3/license.html#psf-license-agreement-for-python-release).
-* For API connectivity, PySpy relies on [Requests](http://docs.python-requests.org/) (v2.19.1), licensed under the [Apache License, Version 2.0](http://docs.python-requests.org/en/master/user/intro/#requests-license).
+* For API connectivity, PySpy relies on [Requests](http://docs.python-requests.org/), licensed under the [Apache License, Version 2.0](http://docs.python-requests.org/en/master/user/intro/#requests-license).
-* Clipboard monitoring is implemented with the help of [pyperclip](https://github.com/asweigart/pyperclip) (v1.6.2), licensed under the [3-Clause BSD License](https://github.com/asweigart/pyperclip/blob/master/LICENSE.txt).
+* Clipboard monitoring is implemented with the help of [pyperclip](https://github.com/asweigart/pyperclip), licensed under the [3-Clause BSD License](https://github.com/asweigart/pyperclip/blob/master/LICENSE.txt).
-* The GUI is powered by [wxPython](https://www.wxpython.org/) (v4.0.3), licensed under the [wxWindows Library Licence](https://wxpython.org/pages/license/index.html).
+* The GUI is powered by [wxPython](https://www.wxpython.org/), licensed under the [wxWindows Library Licence](https://wxpython.org/pages/license/index.html).
-* The Windows and macOS executables are built using [pyinstaller](https://www.pyinstaller.org/), licensed under [its own modified GPL license](https://raw.githubusercontent.com/pyinstaller/pyinstaller/develop/COPYING.txt).
+* The Windows executables are built using [pyinstaller](https://www.pyinstaller.org/), licensed under [its own modified GPL license](https://raw.githubusercontent.com/pyinstaller/pyinstaller/develop/COPYING.txt).
 * PySpy's icon was created by Jojo Mendoza and is licensed under [Creative Commons (Attribution-Noncommercial 3.0 Unported)](https://creativecommons.org/licenses/by-nc/3.0/).
 It is available on [IconFinder](https://www.iconfinder.com/icons/1218719/cyber_hat_spy_undercover_user_icon).

+## 'Virus' alerts, unsigned code

+PyInstaller is frequently flagged by MS Defender and other virus scanners.
+There is little I can do about this except do my best to demonstrate it is a false positive.
+You can see CI-built executables at https://app.circleci.com/pipelines/github/jhmartin/PySpy to see that there is no untoward code.
+Alternatively you can build a copy yourself.

+Similarly, code signing certs for free projects are not free, so you will get an alert about that which is expected.

 ## License